How to Hide NGINX Version

-Today’s web servers need to be open source, developed with cloud‑friendly tools, and be best in adaptability and scalability
+Today’s web servers need to be open source, developed with cloud‑friendly tools, and be competent in adaptability and scalability.

-NGINX is an open-source web server and is the most popular load balancer and caching tool.
+Nginx is a popular open-source web server and is one of the most popular load balancer and caching tool.

 Image Source: morioh.com

-For using an old version of Nginx and wanting to hide Nginx version openly, you can avail of the Nginx server tokens directive in your Nginx configuration.
+If you're using an old version of Nginx and want to hide it openly, you can avail of the Nginx server tokens directive in your Nginx configuration.
 This directive hides the version in your HTTP headers and default error pages.
+Snoop around for the nginx.conf file for the purpose.

 To do this, just set the server_tokens to off.
 It is ‘on’ by default.

-You can also use the HTTP / HTTPS Header Check tool by Webconfs, security headers, and Mozilla observatory.
-To do this, you will have to enter the terminal to change server settings.
+You can also use the HTTP / HTTPS Header Check tool by Webconfs, security headers, and Mozilla observatory, which is beyond the scope of this tutorial.
+The simplest method is to use the curl command.
+Execute it on the shell directly to find Nginx server version in Linux.

 - To access the Nginx hide version, go to the HTTP status code, and the default configuration would have the version number; hide it, and you are good to go.

-- This step will make it harder for cyber-attacks to infect servers.
+- This step will harden web servers towards cyber-attacks that might infect them.
 This solution applies to the Nginx version on Linux or UNIX.

-- To edit the configuration file, go to the # HTTP Options and ## lines.
+- Open the configuration file using a text editor and go to the # HTTP Options and ## lines.

 - Now add the new line server_tokens off.
 The Nginx server tokens directive shows the Nginx version number and its Operating system on error pages and in the header field of the “Server” HTTP response.

-- Now you can check the server information and verify if it is working.
+- You can check the server information and verify if it is working.

-- After completing, save the file and restart the Nginx server so that the changes reflect.
+- Save the file to configure it successfully, and restart Nginx server so that the changes reflect.

 Image Source: www.tecmint.com

 The step mentioned above will only hide the server version number.
-It doesn’t hide the server signature or the name.
+It doesn’t hide the server signature or its name.

-- To hide the server signature or the name, compile Nginx from sources.
-Include the –build=name option to set an Nginx to build a signature or name.
+- To hide the server signature or the name, it's possible to compile Nginx from source.
+Include the –build=name option to set an Nginx during the build to specify the signature or name.

 - In the case of running the PHP scripting language in your Nginx web server, you have to hide the PHP version number.